 Implement - Action plan to implement and monitor equal pay strategies and policies.
 What actions and initiatives are being implemented, or planning to be implemented by your organisation to support your organisations equal pay policy and practice?

-For the fifth year running, YWCA Auckland is inviting business leaders who champion equal pay within their organisations, to step forward and be counted to become thought leaders to those not yet on the equal pay journey, inspiring them to help create a fairer future for everyone.
+For the fifth year running, YWCA Auckland is inviting business leaders who champion equal pay within their organisations to step forward and be counted, to become thought leaders for those not yet on the equal pay journey, inspiring them to help create a fairer future for everyone.